krogerco/CombineExtensions-iOS/README.md

         )
 ```

-… then reference in your test target.
+…then reference in your test target.

 ```swift
         .testTarget(